leo-frank/diff-gaussian-rasterization-depth/README.md

 An extension of the rasterization engine for the paper "3D Gaussian Splatting for Real-Time Rendering of Radiance Fields".

+We make two contributions:
+* Depth forward: render depth map, weight map, along with color map
+* Depth backward: backpropagate the graidents from depth loss to Gaussians.

-**We make two contributions: Depth forward and backward.
-We have verified its correctness on real datasets.**
+**We have verified its correctness on real datasets under sparse view setting (e.g., 3 views), by supervising the optimization with monocular depth.**

 <section class="section" id="BibTeX">
   <div class="container is-max-desktop content">